rememberSoftwares/yacana/README.md

 ### Creating and loading checkpoints

 As mentionned earlier it's better to keep the History clean.
-To many prompts and unrelated questions will lead to Task3("Generate a concise description
+To many prompts and unrelated questions will lead to poorer results so if you have the opportunity to scratch some portion then you should.
+Yacana allows you to make a history snapshots and rollback to them.
+This is in particullary useful when you are reaching the end of a flow branch and want to go back onto another branch.

+Let's take a concrete example.
+You have an pastry website that generates pastries recipes (using real data from a tool would be better ^^).
+The flow will look like this:
+1. Propose 5 pastry name ;
+2. We create a checkpoint ;
+3. The user chooses one of the pastries ;
+4. We show the associated calory of the selected pastry ;
+5. If the user is okay with it we end the program ;
+6. If the user is not okay with the calory count we load back the checkpoint and propose the list again ;
+7. Repeat until satisfied ;
+8. We'll show the final agent's History and make sure that it ONLY stored the selected pastry ;

+At this moment we'll create a checkpoint !
+Then, we'll propose the 5 pastries to the user and he will be proposed to chose one.
+If he does, the AI generates the needed pastry's ingredients.
+If not, we rollback to the checkpoint and
+Task3("Generate a concise description

 ### Multi prompt shot VS 0 prompt shot